adao/tonydao.pro/src/_thoughts/2024-01-20-meditation-is-a-metaphor.md

 ---
+layout: thought
-title: Meditation is a metaphor
+title: meditation is a metaphor
 date: 2024-01-20 21:03:00 +0700
 ---